Harshitj341/SQL_Data_warehouse_project-1/README.md

-Data Warehouse & Analytics Project

-This repository demonstrates an end-to-end data warehouse implementation using SQL Server and Medallion Architecture (Bronze → Silver → Gold).
-The project focuses on data engineering fundamentals, clean transformations, and analytics-ready modeling.

-🏗️ Architecture Overview

-The warehouse is structured using the Medallion Architecture:

-Bronze Layer
-Raw data ingestion from CSV files (ERP & CRM sources) into SQL Server.

-Silver Layer
-Data cleansing, standardization, deduplication, and type enforcement.

-Gold Layer
-Business-ready data modeled into a star schema for analytics and reporting.

-📌 Project Scope

-Designed a modern data warehouse using SQL Server

-Built ETL pipelines to move data across Bronze, Silver, and Gold layers

-Applied data quality rules (null handling, normalization, validation)

-Created fact and dimension tables optimized for analytical queries

-Performed SQL-based analytics on sales, customers, and products

-Focus is on the latest snapshot of data (no historization).

-🛠️ Tech Stack

-Database: SQL Server (Express)

-Language: SQL

-Concepts:

-Medallion Architecture

-ETL Pipelines

-Data Modeling (Star Schema)

-Data Cleansing & Validation

-Analytical SQL

-🎯 Learning Outcomes

-This project showcases practical experience in:

-Data Warehousing

-SQL-based ETL Development

-Data Cleaning & Transformation

-Dimensional Modeling

-Analytics-Oriented Design
+Data Warehouse

+End-to-end data warehouse implementation using SQL Server and Medallion Architecture (Bronze → Silver → Gold), focused on clean transformations and analytics-ready data.

+Architecture

+Bronze: Raw CSV ingestion (ERP & CRM)

+Silver: Cleansing, deduplication, normalization, type enforcement

+Gold: Star-schema models for analytics

+What This Covers

+ETL pipelines across warehouse layers

+Data quality rules and validation

+Fact & dimension modeling

+Analytical SQL on sales, customers, and products

+Latest-snapshot design (no historization).

+Tech

+SQL Server (Express) · SQL
+Medallion Architecture · ETL · Star Schema · Data Quality · Analytics SQL

+Outcome

+Hands-on experience in data warehousing, SQL-based ETL, and analytics-oriented modeling.

+🧠 Key Design Decisions

+Medallion Architecture (Bronze → Silver → Gold)
+Chosen to clearly separate raw ingestion, data cleansing, and analytics-ready modeling, improving maintainability and scalability.

+SQL Server as the Warehouse Engine
+Used to focus on core data warehousing concepts—ETL, modeling, and query optimization—without cloud vendor lock-in.

+Silver Layer as the Quality Gate
+All data quality rules (null handling, deduplication, normalization, type enforcement) are applied in the Silver layer to ensure clean downstream analytics.

+Star Schema in the Gold Layer
+Fact and dimension tables are designed to optimize analytical queries and simplify reporting use cases.

+Latest Snapshot Strategy
+The warehouse maintains only the most recent state of data to reduce complexity and keep the focus on transformation logic rather than historization.

+Explicit Transformations Over Implicit Casting
+Data types are explicitly cast during transformations to avoid hidden bugs and ensure predictable analytical behavior.